MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 6. Hover over the first symbol below the house in the left-side pane, which is named **Teams**.
 That opens another menu with Manage teams and Teams policies.

 7. Select **Manage Teams**.
 In the middle of the screen, the teams of your organization are displayed.
-Note that there is a single Org-wide team named **Contoso** that is automatically created for organizations with less than 5000 that are new to Teams.
+Note that there is a single Org-wide team named **Contoso** that is automatically created for organizations with less than 5000 users that are new to Teams.

 8. Select **Teams policies** in the left-side pane.
 In the middle of the screen, the Teams policies are displayed.
 Note that there is a single policy named **Global (Org-wide default)**.
 Select the **Global (Org-wide default)** policy and review the configured default global settings.
 Do not make any changes and then select **Cancel**.